Table of Contents

 Fund Locking Gas Costs

-Behavior: Functions that calculate available treasury balances (getAvailableETH, getAvailableERC20, etc.) iterate through all proposals with locked funds.
-Gas costs scale linearly with the number of concurrent treasury proposals in their election phase.
+Behavior: The getAvailableBalance() function iterates through all proposals with locked funds.
+Gas costs scale linearly with concurrent treasury proposals.

 MarketDAO Contract

-MarketDAO.sol implements the core DAO functionality, inheriting from OpenZeppelin’s ERC1155 and ReentrancyGuard.
+MarketDAO.sol is the core contract that inherits from ERC1155 and ReentrancyGuard.

 State Variables